anartovich/streams-open-docs/content/en/docs/install/_index.md

 kubectl create namespace "${NAMESPACE}"
 ```

-## Docker registry settings
+## Configure a Docker registry

 Docker images must be hosted in a docker registry accessible from your Kubernetes cluster.

-To securely store registry login credentials, we recommend using Kubernetes [secrets](https://kubernetes.io/docs/concepts/configuration/secret/):
+### Docker registry secret

+The following code is an example of how to create a Kubernetes registry:

 ```sh
 export NAMESPACE="my-namespace"